 One of the most basic paradoxes is that good people do bad things.
-We can believe that all people are inherently good and that their body-mind is unable to regulate their actions and choices, which leads to unforeseen consequences.
-These repeated cycles then requires the brain to become maladaptive and increasingly less capable of regulating behaviors that would be in harmony with one’s inherent goodness.
+We can believe that all people are inherently good and that our body-mind is sometimes unable to regulate our actions and choices, which leads to unforeseen consequences.
+These repeated cycles then require the brain to become maladaptive and increasingly less capable of regulating behaviors that would be in harmony with one’s inherent goodness.

-I believe we have lost the sense of being seen and nurtured by community, the way Native Americans raise their children.
+I believe we have lost the sense of being seen and nurtured by — and in — community, in the way that those who live in close relationship with the land raise their children.

-I believe we all have the same basic problem of misunderstandings — communication patterns that are unique and require the brain to adapt in order to receive messages expressed in new patterns unlike our own myelinated pathways.
+I believe we all have the same basic problem of struggling with personal misunderstandings — communication patterns that are unique and require the brain to adapt in order to receive messages expressed in new patterns unlike our own myelinated pathways.

-So when a brain is overstimulated and overloaded with unprocessed material built up over a day, a week, a lifetimes, it becomes compromised or impaired.
+So when a brain is overstimulated and overloaded with unprocessed material built up over a day, a week, a lifetime, it becomes compromised or impaired.